sourc3array/808TK/808TK.dsbundle/UI/Controls/README.md

 # What Are Controls?

-User **controls** are the graphic knob files used by the Decent Sampler engine to create the user interface (UI) controls for the **808TK** instrument presets.
+User **controls** are the graphic knob files used by the Decent Sampler engine to create user interface (UI) controls for the **808TK** kit presets.

+***

+# Included Knob Controls

+The **808TK** includes two (2) knob designs which are used extensively as UI controls for the *Eugene* and *Portland* kit presets.

+***

+# Using Custom Knobs

+To use custom knob designs, simply add the image file(s) to the *Controls* folder and update your instrument preset file(s) accordingly using a text editor.

  - The Decent Sampler platform supports custom JPEG or PNG control graphics in [KnobMan]( https://www.g200kg.com/knobman/ ) format.

-***

-# Using Controls

-The **808TK** includes two (2) knob designs which are used as UI controls for the instrument presets.

-To use custom knob designs, simply add the image file(s) to the 'Controls' folder and update your instrument preset file(s) accordingly using a text editor.

 ***